-If you'll be traveling this summer, be sure to check out museums in the area you're visiting.
+If you have any trips planned this year, be sure to check out museums in the area you're visiting.
 Children who are introduced to art at an early age, and surrounded by beautiful things at a young age learn to see and appreciate beauty in the world around them.

 Have you taken your kids to the museum?
 What are your favorites?
 Let me know in the comments below, or find me on social media.
 I love to hear from you!